Sacramento Sojourn: A Capital Week in the Farm-to-Fork City

 Where to Stay Tonight

-Central location provides easy access to Old Sacramento and downtown attractions for the next few days
+Central location provides easy walking access to Old Sacramento, the Capitol Mall, and many restaurants for your first night.

 Where to Stay Tonight